mlexchange/mlex_peak_detection/docs/tasks.md

 1.512500073598311845e+00,1.727255455621030933e+01
 1.517500074312851721e+00,1.817530381724509425e+01
 ```

+While this application was designed for 1-D XRD data, any 1-D dataset can benefit from this implementation as long as its peaks present a Gaussian- or Voigt-like shape.

 ## Single File Detection
 The 1D XRD application lets you provide a file, label detect peaks, and store the those peaks as features in the [SplashML](./concepts.md#SplashML) database.